Sometimes traveling puts me in fine homes or comfortable hotels or hostels and I enjoy clean plates, glasses, and water.

 I didn’t check with customer service but I think a bit of baking soda every couple of weeks would help keep the bottle nice.
 I’ve always been able to find Baking soda is where I’ve traveled.
 (I keep some on hand for indigestion.)

-HydraPak also now has a flask-like Stow™ introduced in 2017.
+HydraPak also now has this flask-like Stow™ introduced in 2017.

 I like that it’s lighter and it rolls up to next to nothing, making it even easier to pack and carry in a day bag.
 When I rolled mine up I was actually excited!
 (Yes, I’m a space-saving/weight-saving travel geek now.)